rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

    4. Check for the presence of the cookie from [domain-ccc.com](https://domain-ccc.com/) in both instances of the browser.
    5. Identify discrepancies between the two instances regarding login status and the presence of the third-party cookie.

 By now, you should have a clearer understanding of how third-party cookies are used for Single Sign-On (SSO) processes across multiple domains.
 If you're working on implementing or testing an SSO service, this debugging scenario can be quite useful.
-It can help developers and testers validate their SSO implementations and prepare them for any upcoming third-party cookie deprecation.
+It can help developers and testers validate their SSO implementations and adapt them to work properly when third-party cookies are blocked.
 By following the process outlined in this demo, you can easily map it to your specific use case.

 ## **Embedded Content**